OME BP 51 Shock Absorbers

 We’re still experimenting, but we’ll settle on some firmer settings for the highway and with heavy loads, and softer settings for when we are light and want more flex.

 While we have only run 20,000km with the OME BP 51s so far, the ride has been exceptional.
-They really do make the 76 Series a relatively comfortable vehicle to drive, and more modern vehicles no doubt would be sublime.
+They really do make the 76 Series a relatively comfortable vehicle to drive, and more modern vehicles no doubt would become sublime.